 It is the responsibility of the protocol to share communications resources in end-systems among flows with widely different QoS requirements.
 To meet this need the protocol incorporates buffer sharing, rate regulation, scheduling, and basic flow monitoring modules.
 Also included is a resource management component responsible for overseeing the allocation and adaptation of the various protocol resources.
-The buffer management scheme is structured to avoid copies across layers [Hehmann,91] and uses separate pools for each commitment type [Robin,94].
+The buffer management scheme is structured to avoid copies across layers [Hehmann,91] and uses separate pools for each commitment type.
 Deterministic flows each receive a fixed buffer allocation based on the flows peak rate whereas statistical flows share a common pool.
-For deterministic and statistical flow's the loss field in the Flow Spec is also taken into consideration when determining the buffering needs at the end-system and in the network.
 Best effort flows also use the common pool but are given a lower priority than any statistical flow.
-The remaining transport protocol modules, rate regulation, scheduling, flow monitoring and resource management, are described in more detail below (see also Figure 3).
+The remaining transport protocol modules, rate regulation, scheduling, flow monitoring and resource management, are described in more detail below (see also Figure 2).

-Figure 3: Transport Protocol Mechanisms and Interfaces
+Figure 2 : Transport Protocol Mechanisms and Interfaces

 Flow Regulator.
-The transmission of frames to the network must be regulated to prevent buffer overflow at receivers and rate violations at the user-network interface and intermediate nodes.
+The transmission of frames to the network must be regulated to prevent buffer overflow at receivers and rate violations at the UNI and intermediate nodes.
 In the QoS-A, the throughput rate of a continuous media source is characterised by the performance parameters and the service commitment clause.
 The regulator is configured, at flow establishment or re-negotiation time, to shape the flow in accordance with this characterisation by assigning an eligibility time to each frame segment to be transmitted.
 Only deterministic and statistical are given eligibility times; best effort flows are sent at a rate determined by the workload of the scheduler (see below).
-Figure 3 shows that a flow can be viewed as a stream of data taking a specific path through the sequence of buffers, regulators and scheduling queues.
+Figure 2 shows that a flow can be viewed as a stream of data taking a specific path through the sequence of buffers, regulators and scheduling queues.

 Flow Scheduler.
 Once a flow has been shaped, the scheduler arranges for the transmission of frames in accordance with a pre-determined end system delay allocation.
-End system delays are allocated at flow establishment time when each intermediate switch commits to meeting a particular fraction of the permitted end-to-end delay [Anderson,91] [Robin,94].
+End system delays are allocated at flow establishment time when each intermediate switch commits to meeting a particular fraction of the permitted end-to-end delay [Anderson,91].
 By limiting the number of deterministic and statistical flows (as part of flow admission control schedulability test) we ensure that each deadline will be met and each frame delay bounded.
 No such test is required for the best effort service queue.

 Scheduling at the transport layer is based on hierarchical deadline scheduling.
 Three scheduler communication service queues are used [Ferrari,92]: one each for deterministic, statistical and best effort flows.
 The deterministic and statistical queues are sorted by deadline where deadline is calculated as eligibility time plus the delay component.
 The scheduler queues are serviced in strict order of priority which is given first to the deterministic queue, second to the statistical queue and lastly to the best effort queue.
-The scheduler services frames from deterministic and statistical queues using a non pre-emptible discipline.
+The scheduler services frames from deterministic and statistical queues using a non-preemptive discipline.

 Flow Monitor.
 In addition to the above described mechanisms, the protocol includes a component which gathers statistical information on the ongoing flow of data, both at the source and the sink of the transport connection.
 This information is used by the transport QoS manager in the QoS maintenance plane.
-The transport QoS manager and transport protocol interact over the resource, control and monitor interfaces described in section 4.1 and illustrated in Figure 2 and Figure 3.
+The transport QoS manager and transport protocol interact over the resource, control and monitor interfaces described in section 4.1 and illustrated in Figure 2.